kujenga/zotero-mcp/README.md

 }
 ```

-The `--update` flag is optional and will pull the latest version when new ones are available.
+The `--upgrade` flag is optional and will pull the latest version when new ones are available.
 If you don't have `uvx` installed you can use `pipx run` instead, or clone this repository locally and use the instructions in [Development](#development) below.

 ### Docker with Zotero Web API